Shopify/hydrogen-v1/docs/framework/environment-variables.md

 description: Learn how to store sensitive information in your Hydrogen project.
 ---

-Environment variables allow you to load different values in your app depending on the running environment.
+Environment variables enable you to load different values in your app depending on the running environment.
 This guide describes how to store environment variables in your Hydrogen project.

 ## How environment variables work